golemfactory/golem-docs/src/pages/docs/creators/dapps/creating-golem-dapps.md

         - "80"
 ```

-This enables an automatically-chosen local port to be mapped to remote port.
-Once the service is completely initialized on the remote node, dapp-runner a data message with a location of the mapped port:
+This enables an automatically-chosen local port to be mapped to a remote port.
+Once the service is completely initialized on the remote node, dapp-runner emits a data message with a location of the mapped port:

 ```json
 {"backend": {"local_proxy_address": "http://localhost:8081"}}
 ```

 You can then use your browser or any other HTTP-based tool to access the service.
 Choosing the HTTP proxy has two benefits as compared with the generic TCP proxy.
 First, it causes requests and responses to be logged by the `dapp-runner` and allows for easier debugging in case of issues.
-Secondly, and possibly more importantly, it allows the service exposed in this way to be available when the application is deployed.
+Secondly, and possibly more importantly, it allows the service exposed in this way to be available when the application is deployed on Golem's Portal.

 #### TCP proxy

-As opposed to the HTTP proxy, the TCP proxy opens a generic, two-way connection between the specified remote port and a local port and is enabled using, e.g.:
+As opposed to the HTTP proxy, the TCP proxy opens a generic, two-way connection between the specified remote port and a local port.
+It is enabled using, e.g.:

 ```yaml
 nodes: